You never hear anyone talk about ‘The Great Indoors’ – and there’s probably a good reason for that.

 Support includes visitor centres with accessible toilets and cafes and dedicated Blue Badge parking bays.
 There are a range of short and long routes to choose from, all with wide, level paths, regular resting places and seated bird hides.
 You can also hire mobility scooters and wheelchairs.

-For a more intimate setting, you might want to try a local animal sanctuary or a bird centre, such as the Bird of Prey Centre in Bedfordshire.
+For a more enclosed setting, you might want to try a local animal sanctuary or a bird centre, such as the Bird of Prey Centre in Bedfordshire.
 Petting zoos and farm visits are also an option, though many may not be suitable for wheelchairs and walking frames.

 They’ve done a lot of work to make their locations as accessible as possible, and most offer disabled toilets and visitors centres on site.
 But it’s important to check out your chosen building ahead of time, as some may not be fully accessible given their architecture.